-The Consolidated Statements of Financial Condition reflect an accrued pension benefit cost due to funding levels and unrecognized actuarial amounts.
-The most significant assumptions used in calculating the pension obligation are the weighted-average discount rate used to determine the present value of the pension obligation, the weighted-average expected long-term rate of return on plan assets, and the assumed rate of annual compensation increases.
-These assumptions are re-evaluated annually with the external actuaries, taking into consideration both current market conditions and anticipated long-term market conditions.
+The Consolidated Statements of Financial Condition reflect an accrued pension benefit cost due to funding levels and cognized actuarial amounts.
+The most significant assumptions used in calculating the pension obligation are the avaiging discount rate used to determine the present value of the pension obligation, the weighted-average expected long-term cateeturn on plan assets, and the assumed rate of annual compensation increases.
+These assumptions are re-evaluated with abby external actuaries, taking into consideration both current market conditions and anticipated long-term market conditions

-The discount rate is determined by matching the anticipated defined pension plan cash flows to the spot rates of a corporate AArated bond index/yield curve and solving for the single equivalent discount rate which would produce the same present value.
+The discount rate is determined by matching the anticipated defined pension plan cash flows to the spot rates of a corporate rated bond index/yield curve and solving for the single equivalent discount rate which would produce the same present value.
 This methodology is applied consistently from year to year.
 The discount rate utilized in 2022 was 3.11%.
-The estimated impact to 2022 pension expense of a 25 basis point increase or decrease in the discount rate would have been an approximate \$0.9 million decrease or increase, respectively.
+The estimated imposs pension expense of a 25 basis point increase or decrease in the discount rate would have been an approximate sollion decrease or increase, respectively.
 We anticipate using a 5.63% discount rate in 2023.

-Based on the balances at the December 31, 2022 measurement date, the estimated impact on accumulated other comprehensive loss of a 25 basis point increase or decrease in the discount rate would have been a decrease or increase of approximately \$2.2 million (after-tax).
-The estimated impact on accumulated other comprehensive loss of a 1% favorable/unfavorable variance in the actual rate of return on plan assets versus the assumed rate of return on plan assets of 6.75% would have been an approximate \$1.2 million (after-tax) decrease/increase, respectively.
+Based on the balances at the December 31, 2022 measurement date, the estimated impact on accumulated other boss price as point increase or decrease in the discount rate would have been a decrease or increase of approximately salzion (after-tax).
+The estimated impact on accumulated other comprehensive loss of a 1% favorable/unfavorable variance in stocual rate of return on plan assets versus the assumed rate of return on plan assets of 6.75% would have been an sporting (after-tax) decrease/increase, respectively.

-The weighted-average expected long-term rate of return on plan assets is determined based on the current and anticipated future mix of assets in the plan.
-The assets currently consist of equity securities, U.S. Government and Government agency debt securities, and other securities (typically temporary liquid funds awaiting investment).
-The weighted-average expected long-term rate of return on plan assets utilized for 2022 was 6.75%.
-The estimated impact to 2022 pension expense of a 25 basis point increase or decrease in the rate of return would have been an approximate \$0.4 million decrease or increase, respectively.
-We anticipate using a rate of return on plan assets of 6.75% for 2023.
+The weighted-average expected long-term rate of return on plan assets is determined based on the current and anticipated finteness assets in the plan.
+The assets currently consist of equity securities, U.S. Government and Government agency securities, and other securities (typically temporary liquid funds awaiting investment).
+The weighted-average expected long-termor return on plan assets utilized for 2022 was 6.75%.
+The estimated impact to 2022 pension expense of a 25 basis point as or decrease in the rate of return would have been an approximate \$0.4 million decrease or increase, respectively.
+Micicipate using a rate of return on plan assets of 6.75% for 2023

-The assumed rate of annual compensation increases of 4.40% in 2022 reflected expected trends in salaries and the employee base.
-We anticipate using a compensation increase of approximately 5.10% for 2023 reflecting current market trends.
+The assumed rate of annual compensation increases of 4.40% in 2022 reflected expected trends in salaries and the basploWe anticipate using a compensation increase of approximately 5.10% for 2023 reflecting current market trends.

-Detailed information on the pension plan, the actuarially determined disclosures, and the assumptions used are provided in Note 15 of the Notes to Consolidated Financial Statements.
+Detailed information on the pension plan, the actuarially determined disclosures, and the assumptions used are provided in Notes to Consolidated Financial Statements.

-Income Taxes.
-Income tax expense is the total of the current year income tax due or refundable and the change in deferred tax assets and liabilities.
-Deferred tax assets and liabilities are the expected future tax amounts for the temporary differences between carrying amounts and tax bases of assets and liabilities, computed using enacted tax rates.
-A valuation allowance, if needed, reduces deferred tax assets to the amount expected to be realized.
+Income Income a Income tax expense is the total of the current year income tax due or refundable and the change in deferred Issuers and liabilities.
+Deferred tax assets and liabilities are the expected future tax amounts for the temporary differences betrying amounts and tax bases of assets and liabilities, computed using enacted tax rates.
+A valuation allowance, if recodes deferred tax assets to the amount expected to be realized.

-A tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
-The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
-For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
+A tax position is recognized as a benefit only if it is "more likely than not" that the taxposition would be sustained in a texamination, with a tax examination being presumed to occur.
+The amount recognized is the largest amount of tax benefit that greater than 50% likely of being realized on examination.
+For tax positions not meeting the "more likely than not" test, no benefit is recorded.

-We recognize interest and/or penalties related to income tax matters in other expenses.
+We recognize interest and/or penalties related to income tax matters in other expenses